IS-ENES3/IS-ENES-Website/pages/sdm-climate-analytics-data.md

 - **[UKRI/CEDA](#cas-ukri)**
 - **[CNRS-IPSL](#cas-ipsl)**

-Visit the service FAQs [PAGE TO BE CREATED] and find our contact and the link to use cases.
+Visit the service FAQs and find our contact and the link to use cases in this page.

 **Important note**: unfortunately we cannot offer unlimited resources.
 The ECAS only provides computer resources for pre- and post-processing (not suitable for simulation runs) in shared computing nodes.
 If you would like to use exclusive extensive resources, please apply to our [Analysis Platforms service](https://is-enes3.github.io/IS-ENES-Website/sdm-analysis-platforms-service).